 How to Prevent Workplace Harassment

 Now that you know what types of harassment plague the office, the next step is to stop it.
+It is crucial to encourage employees to report harassment and to document workplace harassment incidents, as these actions help protect employees and support a safe work environment.
 Here are three ways.

 2. Train Your Staff